BunColak/f1-blog/content/posts/2021-austin-gp/index.md

 ### Redbull

 I definitely think Redbull needs good results in Mexico and Brazil.
-Quatar and Jeddah is up-to-debate, and Abu Dhabi should favor Mercedes more.
-If they want to win WDC they might need to sacrifece Perez.
+Qatar and Jeddah are up-to-debate, and Abu Dhabi should favor Mercedes more.
+If they want to win WDC they might need to sacrifice Perez.
 But given the next race is Mexico, I don't think that will be an easy call to make.
-Also the engines should last, which means they might not push too hard if they can get away with it.
+Also, the engines should last, which means they might not push too hard if they can get away with it.

 ### Mercedes